zang-cloud/zang-dotnet/README.md

 ##### 1. Using Visual Studio and NuGet Package Manager

 - In Solution Explorer, right click on References and choose Manage NuGet Packages.
-- Choose nuget.org as the Package source, click the Browse tab, search for ZangAPI, select that package in the list, and click Install
+- Choose nuget.org as the Package source, click the Browse tab, search for AvayaCPaaS, select that package in the list, and click Install
 - Right-click the solution in Solution Explorer and click Build Solution

 Usage